 GAAP requires plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any open tax periods.

 7. NET ASSET VALUE (NAV) PER SHARE

-The following table for December 31, 2015 and 2014 sets forth a summary of the Plan's investments with a reported NAV.
+The following table for December 31, 2016 and 2015 sets forth a summary of the Plan's investments are reported at NAV.